foopod/blog6/_posts/cellular-automata-tutorial.md

 	return count
 ```

 Above we use two for loops to iterate over a 3x3 grid around our cell.
 Here x will go -1, 0, 1 and so will y.
-If x and y are both 0 at the same time, then we skip the cell, as it is just the count of the cells neighbours and doesn't include the cell itself.
+If x and y are both 0 at the same time, then we skip the cell, as it is just the count of the cell's neighbours and doesn't include the cell itself.

 Great, now we can finally get to our logic that handles Conway's rules.